Info: This event is now full so no new entries can be made.

-Entry fees are not refunded, all proceeds of the race, once costs are accounted for, go to charitable organisations, primarily the Cairngorm Mountain Rescue Team.
+Entry fees are non refundable, all proceeds of the race, once costs are accounted for, go to charitable organisations, primarily the Cairngorm Mountain Rescue Team.
 If you are unable to attend your entry fee will be given as a donation.

-- Have COVID-19 symptoms (self-isolate for 10 days) or are feeling unwell
+- Have COVID-19 symptoms or are feeling unwell

 Failure to comply the above may result in your disqualification, and prevent you from entering future events.

-Collect numbers at the race start (Braemar Games Park).
+Collect numbers at the race start (Braemar Village Hall).

 There will not be a waiting list and there will be no on the day entries.